pratheekgowdadj/hello-world/README.md

-This is my  practice repositoryyy of ai and ml
+This is my  practice repositoryyy of artificial intel